Table of Contents

-Since Amazon dominates the ecommerce landscape, it can seem as though every retailer has to play by Amazon’s rules — or at least follow their example.
+Since Amazon dominates the ecommerce landscape and main sales channels, it can seem as though every retailer has to play by Amazon’s rules — or at least follow their example.
 This is especially true when it comes to ecommerce fulfillment thanks to Amazon Prime making 2-day shipping a standard customer expectation.

 That’s one reason why many brands feel pressured to choose Fulfilled by Amazon (FBA) to fulfill their Amazon orders.
 With FBA, the seller ships inventory to Amazon, and Amazon fulfills orders on the independent seller’s behalf.